Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1973 Oct 20: The infamous 'Saturday Night Massacre' – After a news conference by Special Prosecutor Archibald Cox, the White House ordered Attorney General Elliott Richardson to fire Cox; Richardson resigned rather than obey; his deputy William Ruckleshaus also resigned rather than obey; later that evening, the White House delivered a message to Cox at home that he had been fired by Solicitor General Robert H. Bork.

-- 1973 Nov 21: President Nixon's attorney J. Fred Buzhardt revealed the existence of the 18½-minute gap in one of the White House tapes subpoenaed for the Watergate hearings.
+- 1973 Nov 21: President Nixon's attorney J. Fred Buzhardt revealed the existence of the 18½-minute gap on one of the White House tape recordings subpoenaed for the Watergate hearings.

 - 1974 Jan 2: President Nixon signed legislation to limit U.S. highway speeds to 55 mph (a reaction to the 'Gas Crisis' triggered by O.P.E.C); federal speed limits were abolished in 1995.